rpicard/curve25519.js/README.md

 is a nice Make file that will run the commands.
 You need to have emcc (the emscripten compiler) and uglifyjs in your path for it to do its thing.

+### Testing

+Testing is pretty simple right now.
+Open up test/test.html in a browser to see it at work.

 ### License

 The c/curve25519-donna.c file has its own license from Google.
 See the